molleraj/ti95interface/README.md

 Currently only the Arduino Leonardo works for transmission in both directions (receiving from and sending to the TI-95), probably because it properly emulates hardware handshaking.

 Plans for building the interface will be added in the future.
 I will be selling pre-built interfaces soon.
-The primary issue right now is to fix the PC to TI-95 send script/send routines.
+The primary issue right now is to document the tape file format.

 Schematic (Arduino Uno/Leonardo to TI-95 Dockbus):
 <pre>